Satyamcoder/Nintendo_Chatbot/README.md

    Request Body:
    {
-     "message": "What are the Switch 2 specs?", "session_id": "user_123"
+     "message": "When does it release in India?", "session_id": "user_123"
    }

    Response:
    {
-     "response": "The Nintendo Switch 2 features...",
+     "response": "The Nintendo Switch 2 launched globally on June 5, 2025...", "success": true,
-     "success": true,
      "session_id": "user_123"
    }